audiBookning/corentings-chess-API-examples/README.md

 Just a temp and unmaintained repo.
 This directory contains examples demonstrating various features of the chess package and info about the API of https://github.com/CorentinGS/chess.

+Important note: this code is based on the main repo source code and not on its latest release.
+Meaning that it won't work correctly with certain API and example like examples\chess_components\main.go and such.

 ## Documentation

 For more detailed information about the chess package API, please refer to: